bajpayeeakshay/SendNotifications/README.md

       }

-- Please copy local.settings.example.json and rename that to local.settings.json
+- local.settings.example.json is also included in the project for reference, kindly copy the local.settings.example.json and replace the connection strings and queue name to run the application locally

 ### Database
 If you want to setup the database for this code base then please follow the steps as mentioned below: